Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 The Docker images follow [semantic versioning](https://semver.org/).
 In other words, breaking changes are introduced only in new major versions.
 Releases are pushed as `major.minor.patch`, and it is safe to follow a `major` tag to ensure updates.

+> [!NOTE]
-NOTE: Following the `latest` tag is recommended only for developers in combination with recreating Docker volumes via `docker compose up -d -V`.
+> Following the `latest` tag is recommended only for developers in combination with recreating Docker volumes via `docker compose up -d -V`.

 To update all containers to their latest versions: